jcmcnch/MGPrimerEval/README.md

 snakemake --cores <# of cores> --use-conda --snakefile Snakefile-classify.smk --configfile config/tutorial/config.yaml --until plot_compute_results
 ```

+Some of the

-## Tutorial (e.g. if you just want to test/verify the functionality of the pipeline on your system)
+## Example data (e.g. if you just want to test/verify the functionality of the pipeline on your system)

 **These steps were tested on a remote server running Ubuntu 16.04 in January 2021.**